Luis Garcia Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 16th in the league.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in MLB.

-- The Padres have a 3.78 team ERA that ranks sixth among all MLB pitching staffs.
+- The Padres' 3.77 team ERA ranks fifth across all league pitching staffs.

-- The Padres rank 13th in baseball in home runs given up (79 total, 1.1 per game).
+- The Padres rank 13th in baseball in home runs surrendered (80 total, 1.1 per game).

-- Musgrove makes the start for the Padres, his 11th of the season.
-He is 5-2 with a 4.22 ERA and 48 strikeouts in 53 1/3 innings pitched.

-- In his last appearance on Sunday against the Tampa Bay Rays, the righty threw six innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.